Newborn and Infant Dehydration

 What you can do if you believe your baby is dehydrated?

-According to Southern Cross New Zealand, babies and infants that are dehydrated should not be given substantial amounts of water because this dilutes their already low levels of electrolytes and can lead to complications.
-They go on to say that instead, they should be given diluted fruit juice or a re-hydration solution that are available from pharmacies.
-Feeding from a syringe or teaspoon at this stage can be helpful to.2
+According to Southern Cross New Zealand, "babies and infants that are dehydrated should not be given substantial amounts of water because this dilutes their already low levels of electrolytes and can lead to complications."
+They go on to say that "instead, they should be given diluted fruit juice or a re-hydration solution that are available from pharmacies.
+Feeding from a syringe or teaspoon at this stage can be helpful to."2 Personally, I believe in feeding breast milk or formula before fruit juice for our newborns and infants but given the electrolytes this may be why Southern Cross recommends fruit juice.
+They also say, "It is advisable to see your doctor early if dehydration is suspected in a young one, as it is often difficult to assess the hydration level accurately, and the condition may change very rapidly.
+Severe dehydration requires a hospital visit and fluids and electrolytes given through a vein, ie: intravenously, for rapid rehydration and recovery."2

 Dr Ben Hoffman, the Medical Director of Tom Sargent Children’s Safety Centre and an Assistant Professor of Paediatrics at Doernbecher Children’s Hospital, recommends giving ‘a little bit of fluids at a time because if the child drinks to fast, vomiting is likely to occur’ when dehydration is caused by gastroenteritis.
 He recommends starting with 1 to 2 tablespoons of fluid every 5 to 15 minutes (2 tablespoons = 1 ounce).
 If that stays down then increase the amount.3